poediscord/poediscordbot/README.md

 If you encounter issues or need more support feel free to open an issue or visit the [Reddit PoE Discord](https://discord.com/invite/pathofexile) and post in `#tooldev-general`

 ## Changelog
+- 2023-08-17: add configurable decimals for offense and defense (see config example) default is 1 and 0 respectively
 - 2023-04-18: add 3.21 tree
 - 2023-04-18: rework embed
   - embed is now inlined by default and has condensed numbers 10000=>10k, 1000000=>1M